On the Preference Relations with Negatively Transitive Asymmetric Part. I

-{\rm (vii)} The weak factor-relation $R'$ is reflexive because of part {\rm (vi)}.
-Proposition~\ref{A.2.5}, {\rm (ii)}, yields the transitivity of $R'$.
-Now, let $xRy$, $yRz$, and $x{\cal E}z$.
-Using the transitivity of $R$, we obtain $xRz$, and, in particular, $xE_R^cz$, hence $xEz$.
-In accord with Proposition~\ref{A.2.40}, {\rm (ii)}, the relation $R$ is $E$-saturated.
-Now, $yRz$ and $zEx$ imply $yRx$ and this, in turn, produces $xEy$, hence $x{\cal E}y$.
-Thus, $R$ satisfies the condition~(\ref{A.2.10}) and this together with Proposition~\ref{A.2.5}, {\rm (iii)}, implies that $R'$ is an antisymmetric relation.
-Now, we will prove the completeness of $R'$.
-Let $\bar{x}\neq\bar{y}$.
-Then $xE^cy$, $xE_R^cy$ and let us suppose, for example, that $xRy$.
-For $x'\in\bar{x}$ we have similarly $x'E^cy$ and $x'E_R^cy$.
-If $x'Ex$, then $x'Ry$.
-Now, let $x'E_Rx$.
-Taking into account that $xRy$, the possibility $yRx'$ implies $xRx'$ --- a contradiction.
-Therefore $x'Ry$ and this means $\bar{x}R'\bar{y}$.
-According to Proposition~\ref{1.1.5}, {\rm (ii)}, the relation $F$ is transitive and Proposition~\ref{A.2.5}, {\rm (ii)}, in turn, assures that $F'=\bar{F}$ is transitive.
+{\rm (vii)} The weak factor-relation $R'$ is reflexive and transitive because of Proposition~\ref{5.1.5}, {\rm (i)}, {\rm (ii)}.
+Moreover, part {\rm (v)} together with Proposition~\ref{5.1.5}, {\rm (iii)}, {\rm (iv)}, imply that $R'$ is an antisymmetric relation.
+Now, let $\bar{x}\neq\bar{y}$.
+Then $xE_F^cy$ and let us suppose, for example, that $xFy$.
+Therefore $\bar{x}\bar{F}\bar{y}$ and this implies $\bar{x}R'\bar{y}$.
+Thus, $R'$ is a complete relation.
+In accord with Proposition~\ref{5.1.65}, $F$ is transitive and Proposition~\ref{5.1.5}, {\rm (ii)}, assures that the factor-relation $F'=\bar{F}$ is transitive, too.
 If $\bar{x}\bar{F}\bar{y}$ and $\bar{y}\bar{F}\bar{x}$, then $\bar{x}R'\bar{y}$ and $\bar{y}R'\bar{x}$, and the antisymmetry of $R'$ implies $\bar{x}=\bar{y}$ --- a contradiction with part {\rm (vi)}.
-Therefore the relation $\bar{F}$ on $A'$ is asymmetric and Proposition~\ref{A.2.50}, applied for the decomposition of $R'$ from part {\rm (vi)}, yields that $P_{R'}=\bar{F}$.
+Therefore the relation $\bar{F}$ on $A'$ is asymmetric and the decomposition of $R'$ from part {\rm (vi)} yields $P_{R'}=\bar{F}$.